Link: Apply for a Bilt credit card, with three options to choose from

 My experience “applying” for the Bilt Palladium Card

 If you’re an existing cardmember, there’s no hard pull when you apply for the new card, and instead, there’s just a soft pull.
 So unless something absolutely drastic changed since your previous application, you’re supposed to also be approved for the new card (however, there are a concerning number of reports of non-approvals).
-If you get approved, your credit card number will even stay the same as you transition to the new product.
+If you get approved, your credit card number even stays the same as you transition to the new product.

 With that in mind, let me share my experience.
 After going to Bilt’s new credit card page, I logged into my account and clicked the “Apply now” button, and I could choose which card I wanted.
 I selected the Bilt Palladium Card.